USEPA/emf/EMF/deploy/doc/guides/cost/ch3_control_measure_manager.md

 [sccs_tab_of_view_control_measure_window]: images/SCCs_Tab_of_View_Control_Measure_Window.png

 31\.
-When you are finished examining the SCCs the measure can apply to, click **Close**.
+When you are finished examining the SCCs the measure can apply to, do not click **Close**, as this would close the View Control Measures Window, which we will use for the next step.

 ### Viewing the Equations Tab for a Control Measure ###

 As an alternative to using a simple 'cost per ton of pollutant reduced' value to compute the cost of a control measure, an engineering cost equation can be specified.
 The cost equation will then be used to associate costs with a particular pollutant.
 The equation must be selected from a list of pre-specified equation types.
 The value of the equation will be computed as specified by the form of the equation using the values of variables specified on the equations tab and values specified to the source that are given in the inventory (e.g., stack flow rate).
 Currently, only a single equation can be specified for any given measure.

 32\.
-Click on the **Equations** tab to see any information associated with cost equations for the measure.
+Click on the **Equations** tab on the View Control Measures Window to see any information associated with cost equations for the measure.
 An example of this tab is shown in [Figure](#equations_tab_of_view_control_measure_window).
 If the measure does not use a cost equation, this tab will be blank.
 The table on the Equations tab shows the Equation Type (the same type is repeated in every row), in addition to the variable name and value for that variable.
 The fields of the **Equations** tab are shown in [Table](#control_measure_equations_tab_table).

 Each type of equation uses a different set of variables.
 CoST supports at least eleven different types of cost equations.
 Additional types of equations may be added in the future.
 For more information on the Equations and their input variables, see the document "Documentation of Cost Equations in EPA's Control Strategy Tool (CoST)" (available at [https://www.epa.gov/economic-and-cost-analysis-air-pollution-regulations/cost-analysis-modelstools-air-pollution](https://www.epa.gov/economic-and-cost-analysis-air-pollution-regulations/cost-analysis-modelstools-air-pollution)).
 The appropriate form of the equation will be used in conjunction with the specified values to compute the total cost of applying the measure to the source for the specified pollutant and cost year.